 COUN 561/861 CAREER COUNSELING FOUNDATIONS refers to the life-long process of developing knowledge about the world of work.
-Skills and aptitudes, interests, personality characteristics, and beliefs and values are all important aspects of career counseling.
-Required course for school counseling tract.
-3 credits.
+Skills and aptitudes, interests, personality characteristics, beliefs and values are all important aspects of career counseling.
+This course introduces a variety of theories and practices in career development and career counseling using career assessments and information sources.
+Prerequisites: COUN 543/843; COUN 584/884 or EDG 580/880; COUN 592/892; COUN 587/887- 3 credits

 COUN 564/864 CONSULTATION STRATEGIES is designed to provide an overview of the consultation process and insight into the various roles that consultants may play.
 Theoretical approaches and principles of consultation, planned change, and organizational development will be discussed as well as counselors as consultants within the organization and within the community.
-3 credits.
+Prerequisites: COUN 543/843; COUN 584/884 or EDG 580/880; COUN 592/892; COUN 552/882 or COUN 550/880; COUN 554/884; COUN 593/893; COUN 594/894- 3 credits

-COUN 582/882 TRAUMA COUNSELING affords the student the opportunity to learn how to work with victims and survivors of trauma.
-The student will discuss skills for dealing with trauma survivors and families and trauma victims.
-Topics will include: compassion fatigue, post-traumatic stress disorder, trauma in families, and trauma in children.
-Prerequisites: COUN 593/893 and COUN 594/894.
-3 credits.
+COUN 582/882 TRAUMA COUNSELING gives students an opportunity to learn how to work with survivors of trauma.
+The student will enhance skills to help trauma survivors and families who have experienced trauma.
+Topics will include: post-traumatic stress disorder, trauma in families, trauma in children and compassion fatigue.
+Prerequisites: COUN 543/843; COUN 584/884 or EDG 580/880; COUN 592/892; COUN 552/882 or COUN 550/880; COUN 554/884-3 credits

-COUN 584/884 HUMAN DEVELOPMENT offers students an opportunity to explore issues in the stages of human life over the life span.
-All of the Unit topics focus on issues relating to human development in the biological, cognitive, psychosocial, and spiritual spheres.
-Students will also become more familiar with the major theories of human development, including psychoanalytic, social learning, cognitive, and humanistic.
-3 credits.
+COUN 584/884 HUMAN DEVELOPMENT offers students an opportunity to explore issues in the stages of human development over the life span.
+Various issues related to human development in the biological, cognitive, psychosocial, and spiritual spheres will be discussed.
+Further, students will also become more familiar with the major psychological theories pertaining to human development.
+Prerequisite: COUN 543/843- 3 credits

-COUN 586/886 DESIGN, IMPLEMENTATION, AND EVALUATION OF DEVELOPMENTAL COUNSELING PROGRAMS explores the planning, establishing, administering, and evaluating of counseling/consultation programs.
+COUN 586/886 DESIGN, IMPLEMENTATION, AND EVALUATION OF COUNSELING PROGRAMS explores the planning, establishing, administering, and evaluating of counseling/consultation programs.
 The student will engage in his/her own design, implementation and evaluation of a program within his/her own special area of interest.
-3 credits.
+Prerequisites: 30 credit hours completed within the counseling program- 3 credits

-COUN 587/887 TESTS AND MEASUREMENT provides the student with an in-depth understanding of test analysis and design.
+COUN 587/887 TESTS AND MEASUREMENT provides the student with an understanding of test analysis and design.
 Special emphasis is placed on evaluating the validity and reliability of commercially available tests and self created test instruments.
-3 credits.
+Prerequisites: COUN 543/843; COUN 584/884 or EDG 580/880; COUN 592/892- 3 credits.

 COUN 588 PSYCHOPATHOLOGY views how human and scientific aspects of normal/abnormal psychology converge in the world of clinical treatment.
 Students will gain an understanding of conceptual framework and alternative modes of treatment.
-Prerequisite: COUN 554.
-3 credits.
+Prerequisite: COUN 543/843; COUN 554/854; COUN 584/884: COUN 592/892- 3 credits

-COUN 592/892 PROFESSIONAL ETHICS IN THE HELPING PROFESSIONS deals with philosophical issues affecting practice.
-Special attention to professional ethics and the nature of human kind.
+COUN 592/892 PROFESSIONAL ETHICS IN THE HELPING PROFESSIONS deals with philosophical issues affecting practice with special attention to professional ethics and the nature of human kind.
 Legal issues such as confidentiality, malpractice, school law, and the counselor as a witness will be discussed.
-3 credits.
+Prerequisites: COUN 543/843; COUN 552/852 or COUN 550/850; COUN 584/884 or EDG 580/880- 3 credits.